attilagk/monoallelic-brain-research/notebook/2016-08-01-ifats-filters/2016-08-01-ifats-filters.md

 ### Gene rankings

 The plots show four gene rankings and the corresponding fractions of interest.
 The first three correspond to the sequence of three $t_\mathrm{rc}$ settings of the read count-based filter so these rankings will be named $R_{7}, R_{15}, R_{20}$.
 The fourth plot follows the ranking seen on Ifat's [Fig 1][ifat fig 1], and this ranking will be referred to as $R_\mathrm{Ifat}$.
-Since that figure shows only the top 51 genes, the same is done here for also the first three plots.
-Several genes in the top 51 according to $R_{7}, R_{15}$ or $R_{20}$ are missing from Ifat's top 51 and therefore the imprinting status for those genes will need to be obtained from elsewhere.
-Given this lack of information the first three graphs are colored with orange.
+Since that figure shows only the 51 genes, the same is done here for also the first three plots.
+Note that the last 13 genes of the fourth plot are in fact low ranking "known" imprinted genes so they are *not* in the top 51 according to $R_\mathr{ifat}$.
+The first three plots do, however, present the 51 top ranking genes for the corresponding ranking.

 ![plot of chunk compare-to-ifats-fig](figure/compare-to-ifats-fig-1.png)

 #### Gene rankings with Ifat's ranking as reference

+The previous figures show that several genes in the top 51 according to $R_{7}, R_{15}$ or $R_{20}$ are missing from Ifat's figure.
+But clearly, when the read count-based filter is used at $t_\mathrm{rc}=15$ there is a close match with Ifat's ranking.

 ```